 1. Organize receipts by account

-Not only does organizing business expenses by account (i.e. meals and entertainment, advertising expense, supplies expense) make them easier to record, it lets you refer back to individual transactions faster come tax time—without having to hunt through a shoebox of paper.
+Not only does organizing business expenses by account (i.e. meals and entertainment, advertising expense, supplies expense) make them easier to record, but it also lets you refer back to individual transactions faster come tax time—without having to hunt through a shoebox of paper.

 2. Organize receipts chronologically